-If you have stopped taking Denzapine for more than a 48 hour period, you must contact your doctor before starting to take it again.
+If you have stopped taking Denzapine for more than two days, you must contact your doctor before starting to take it again.
 In this case, the medicine must be started again at a low dose and then increased.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.